Lalithsai853/BrainSimulator/README.md

 - Pandas - Needed to read files for adjacency matrix
 - NetworkX - Used to visualize and generate some of the networks

-# Methods
+# Methods (Detailed documentation can be found in the comments in the source file)
-- csvMatrix(inputFile, start) - Creates an adjacency matrix based on a CSV file (Ex: data.csv)
+- csvMatrixA(inputFile, start) - Creates an adjacency matrix based on a CSV file (Ex: data.csv)
-- generatematrixA(n) - Generates a random adjacency Matrix
+- generatematrixA(n) - Generates an adjacency Matrix with randomly chosen connections
-- generatematrixB(psi) - Generates the matrix B
+- generatematrixB(psi) - Generates the matrix B that is used for network
-- calculateUVmatrix(self, u1, v1, t, range1) - Completes the numerical calculations for the u and v arrays for each neuron
+- calculateUVmatrix(self, u1, v1, t, range1) - Completes the numerical calculations for the u and v arrays for each brain region
-- graphUVmatrix(self, u1, v1, t, n, ax) - Graphs the u and v values for a given neuron
+- graphUVmatrix(self, u1, v1, t, n, ax) - Graphs the u and v values for a given brain region
-- KroneckerMatrix(a, b, c) - Creates the Kronecker Adjacency Matrix
+- KroneckerMatrix(m1, m2, m3, m4): - Creates an 81 by 81 Kronecker Adjacency Matrix based on four 3 by 3 matrices
+- smallworld(rng, numConnections, p): -
-- JellyfishMatrix(startingval) - Creates an adjacency matrix based on the structure of a jellyfish
+- randSurrogate(rng, lowerLim, upperLim): - Creates an adjacency matrix with random connection strengths
+- fractalConn(rng, str): - Uses a base string and then shifts this right "rng" times to form a fractal network
+- realFractalConn(rng, str, lowerLim, upperLim): -Uses a base string and then shifts this right "rng" times to form a fractal network, but the strength of the connection is randomly assigned
+- generateStar(rng): - Generates a rng by rng star network
+- randomTree(rng): - Generates a rng by rng uniform tree network
-- randomUV(self, t) - Sets random starting values for u and v for all neurons
+- randomUV(self, t, rng, lowerLim, upperLim): - Sets random starting values for u and v for all neurons
+- graphR(self, u, v, t, rng, pltNum, ax, threshold, period, lowerBoundary, upperBoundary, maxt): - Graphs the Kuramoto parameter to track synchronization across all brain regions
+- setUpStreamLit(self, numplots, figSize, title): - Sets up the streamlit deck to show sliders + visualizations
+- createHeatMap(self, adjMatrix, width, axs, colorMap, pltNum): - Creates the heatmap of the brain network showing strength of connections and general structure
 # Files Included
 - data.csv - Contains the simple chain adjacency matrix
 - data2.csv - Contains the adjacency matrix in which one neuron is connected to all others